Qubes-Community/Contents/docs/os/windows/windows-vm41.md

 At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration (see sections [Windows Update](#windows-update) and [Xen PV drivers and Qubes Windows Tools](https://www.qubes-os.org/doc/windows-tools41/#xen-pv-drivers-and-qubes-windows-tools)).
 It is a good time to clone the VM again.

+Again, don’t forget to `qvm-clone` your qube before you install Qubes Windows Tools (QWT) in case something goes south.

+**Post-install best practices**

+Optimize resources for use in virtual machine as “vanilla” version of Windows are bloated; e.g.:

+- set up Windows for best performance (this pc → advanced settings → …)
+- think about Windows’ page file: is it needed ? should you set it with a fixed size ? maybe on the private volume ?
+- investigate “debloat” scripts ; eg. Windows10Debloater 2, decrapifier, OOShutUp10 1, etc.
+- disable services you don’t need
+- disable networking stuff in the network adapter’s setting (eg. link discovery, file and print server, …)
+- background: set a solid color
+- …

+For additional information on configuring a Windows qube, see the [Customizing Windows 7 templates](https://www.qubes-os.org/doc/windows-template-customization/) page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - ie. TemplateVM or StandaloneVM).

 Windows as TemplateVM
 ---------------------